BajuMcBites/OStrich/README.md

 ## Hardware Deployment Guide

+Quick note: Not everything that works in QEMU will work on real hardware.
+Still, you should be able to see at least minimal HDMI output (text from the framebuffer) if the kernel boots correctly.

-Follow these steps to deploy and run OStrich on actual Raspberry Pi hardware:
+Follow these steps to run OStrich on actual Raspberry Pi hardware:

 1. **Prepare Your SD Card with Raspberry Pi OS:**
    - **Download and Flash:**